CelticParser/OverArizona.OLD/_content/articles/drive.md

 ## Near By

-[MENTION SOME PLACES OF INTEREST WITHIN A 30MI RADIUS AND LINK THEM TO THE CORISPONDING ARTICLE - NOTE: IF A PLACE OF INTEREST HAS NOT BEEN WRITTEN ON THIS SITE, OPEN A NEW DRAFT.]
+[MENTION SOME PLACES OF INTEREST WITHIN A 30MI RADIUS AND LINK THEM TO THE CORRESPONDING ARTICLE - NOTE: IF A PLACE OF INTEREST HAS NOT BEEN WRITTEN ON THIS SITE, OPEN A NEW DRAFT.]

 ---